Tuesday, March 24, 2020

 (Does Heaven even get voicemail?)

-If this woman believed my mom could hear her in the afterlife, why did she feel the need to leave her a voice message?
+If this woman believed my mom could hear her in the afterlife, why did she feel the need to leave her a message?
 Why did she not, say, look at the sky and speak her thoughts?
 I am not questioning her beliefs but calling out her complete lack of courtesy.

 Anyway, I oddly understood why my mother did what she did.